EC528-Fall-2025/CloudNeuro-Tekton/README.md

      tkn pipelinerun logs -f <run>
      ```

-For OpenShift environment setup details see `docs/setup.md`; for Orthanc/Tekton manifests see `scripts/`.
+For OpenShift environment setup details see `docs/setup.md`; for Orthanc/Tekton manifests see `scripts/` and `Plugin/`.

 ### 1. Vision and Goals Of The Project
 Our minimum goal was to demonstrate the execution of neuroimaging research software, such as FreeSurfer or pl-Emerald, on OpenShift using Tekton/OpenShift pipelines.
 This remained as the foundation of our project:  packaging existing neuroimaging tools so they can run efficiently and reliably in a cloud-native environment, thereby automating pipeline execution and facilitating computational reproducibility through consistent containerized environments.